 \section{Outlook}

-To minimize the non-linear signal response of the dump leakage calorimeter and for general improvements of the setup, a few items can be considered in a future upgrade:
+To mitigate the non-linear signal response of the dump leakage calorimeter and to further improve of the setup, several aspects can be addressed in a future upgrade:

 \begin{itemize} \item The position and orientation of the calorimeter modules were not fully optimized in this first prototype.
-Simulations should be performed to optimize the signal in the calorimeter so that shower leakage can be measured with the best sensitivity in the charge range of interest. \item Preliminary simulations and laboratory tests indicate that much of the signal in the calorimeter modules originates from scintillation in the light guide.
-The quenching of the scintillation light yield~\cite{birks_scintillations_1951} together with a saturation of the PMT~\cite{hamamatsuphotonicsk.k._photomultiplier_2017} probably causes the non-linear signal response when the bunch charge is increased.
-This could be mitigated by removing the light guide or by positioning the calorimeter module so that the particle flux through the light guide is reduced. \item Radiation damage must be considered, especially in the case of the LUXE dump leakage calorimeter.
+Simulations can be performed to optimize the signal in the calorimeter so that shower leakage can be measured with the best sensitivity in the charge range of interest. \item Preliminary simulations and laboratory tests indicate that much of the signal in the calorimeter modules originates from light produced in other components rather than the lead glass itself.
+The quenching of the scintillation light yield~\cite{birks_scintillations_1951} together with a saturation of the PMT~\cite{hamamatsuphotonicsk.k._photomultiplier_2017} are likely causes of the non-linear signal response at higher bunch charges.
+This could be mitigated by removing the light guide or by optimizing the positioning of the calorimeter modules so that the particle flux through the light guide is reduced. \item Radiation damage must be considered, especially in the case of the LUXE dump leakage calorimeter.
 The lead glass used for this prototype cannot handle the radiation doses that are expected at LUXE in such a configuration.
-The more radiation hard lead glass TF101 could be used.
-Details must be discussed when the specific detector layout is worked out, such as the position of the calorimeter modules.
-An LED pulser is being developed to calibrate the calorimeter and monitor the darkening of the lead-glass bars. \item In a future experiment like LUXE, the photon spectrum will not be monochromatic but will span an energy range over several GeV.
-This will make the measurement more complicated and require more studies and tests. \end{itemize}
+The more radiation-hard lead glass TF101 could be used.
+Details must be discussed when the specific detector layout is worked out.
+An LED pulser is being developed to calibrate the calorimeter and monitor the darkening of the lead-glass bars. \item In a future experiment like LUXE, the photon spectrum will not be monochromatic but will span an energy range of several GeV.
+This will complicate the measurement and require additional dedicated studies and tests. \end{itemize}